Ben-G/Website/content/post/20-beware-of-uikit-visitors.md

 ![](https://dl.dropboxusercontent.com/u/13528538/Blog/UITintColorVisitor/focus-tint-color-visitor.png)

 We can see that the app doesn't spend too much time in `[_UITintColor _visitView]` itself.
-The majority of the time is consumed by `objc_msgSend` which indicates that thi386is method is causing many, many method invocations or the method itself is being called extremely frequently.
+The majority of the time is consumed by `objc_msgSend` which indicates that this method is causing many, many method invocations or the method itself is being called extremely frequently.
 Further, we're spending a lot of time in `[NSArray containsObject:]` which either means that the array is being searched through too often in the first place, or that a data structure that is more efficient for lookups should be used instead of an array (e.g. a dictionary or a set).

 ### Breakpoints in Framework Functions